Superconducting instability in non-Fermi liquids: Summary and outlook

 \section{Summary and outlook}

 We have used RG to study potential superconducting instability induced by four-fermion interactions for Ising-nematic quantum critical points, in a perturbative expansion near the upper critical dimension $d_c (m)$ of the order parameter coupling with quasiparticles.
 Using the small parameter $\varepsilon = d_c(m) -d$, the RG flow equations and fixed points for both the effective order parameter coupling $\tilde e$ and BCS-channel coupling $\tilde V_S$ have been computed as functions of $d$ and $m$.
 We have found that for $(d=3, m=2)$, the flow towards the non-Fermi liquid fixed point is preempted by Cooper pairing, such that for an initial $\tilde e > 0 $, an attractive or repulsive four-fermion interaction in the BCS-channel eventually leads to superconductivity, enhanced by the coupling $\tilde e$.
-In a thin slice near $(d=5/2, m=1 )$ such that $0 < \varepsilon \lesssim 10^{-4} $, the non-Fermi liquid fixed point is stable for $\tilde V_s $ larger than a negative threshold value.
+In a thin slice near $(d=5/2, m=1 )$, the non-Fermi liquid fixed point is a stable fixed point.
 To reach the physical scenario with ($d=2, m=1$), we have to set $\varepsilon = 1/2$, which is not quite perturbatively controlled.
-However, if we extrapolate our results for $\varepsilon > 10^{-4}$ to $d=2$, then the $(2+1)$-d quantum critical point is expected to have strong enhancement of superconductivity by the order parameter fluctuations, such that even an initially repulsive $\tilde V_S$ will eventually flow to $-\infty $ in the IR.
+However, if we extrapolate our results for $\varepsilon > 0.17 $ to $d=2$, then the $(2+1)$-d quantum critical point is expected to have strong enhancement of superconductivity by the order parameter fluctuations, such that even an initially repulsive $\tilde V_S$ will eventually flow to the strong-coupling regime with large negative values.

 Let us compare our results with previous works.
-In \cite{Max}, the authors considered one-dimensional Fermi surfaces.
+In Ref.~\cite{Max}, the authors considered one-dimensional Fermi surfaces.
 In the present work, our formalism could treat both $m=1$ and $m=2$ Fermi surfaces.
 The $(d=2, m=1)$ result agrees with that of Ref.~\cite{Max}.
 The $(d=3, m=2)$ result differs from the transverse gauge field case studied in Ref.~\cite{ips2}, where the non-Fermi liquid arising from the interaction with a $U(1)$ gauge field has been shown to give rise to pairing for angular momentum channels $\ell \geq 2$ only when the gauge coupling is higher than a threshold value.
 The $(d=3, m=2)$ Ising-nematic case shows such pairing instability for all angular momentum channels and for any non-zero coupling constant $\tilde e $.
 This scenario persists even for a non-zero four-fermion pairing potential $\tilde V_{S/A}$.

 Lastly, although we have considered the simplest case of zero angular momentum and two ($N=2$) flavours of fermions, our analysis can be easily extended to a scenario involving a non-zero angular momentum channel with any value of $N$.
 In future work, we would like to develop similar formalism for fermions coupled to transverse gauge fields, and also for SDW and CDW quantum criticl points at which the critical bosons carry finite momenta.